Diamond color is an extremely important topic to understand.

 S-Z – light color

-As you can see, the difference between the two following colors is quite small.
+As you can see, the difference between 2 following colors is quite small.
 Please keep in mind that we have the best conditions to photograph.
 So don’t choose a color in advance, only the color range you want to go with.
-This way you will not be locked on letters but rather on choosing the best diamond-color that looks good for you.
+This way you will not be locked on letters but rather on choosing the best looking diamond for you.

-If you have a good eye, you can see that the yellow tinge is heavier than the K color.
+If you have a good eye you can see that the yellow tinge is heavier from K color.
 So we believe that for white gold or platinum you should choose a color between D-J. On the other hand, yellow gold or even the rose gold color will give the diamond a tinge, so it’s really not necessary to pay for the highest colors.
 We believe that you should choose a diamond with your own eyes.

 Take this common scenario – there could be 2 diamonds – one is E color and the other one is F color.
-Otherwise, they have the exact same grading marks.
+Otherwise they have the exact same grading marks.
 In real life, the F is truly lively and more full of life than the E. If you buy online you might go for the higher letters, and this might prevent you from picking the right diamond for you.

 If you are looking for a diamond and want to see what you are buying, get all the info and insist on being treated with full transparency, you are more than welcome to contact us for a free grading consultation.